Stay Schemin': Critical reception

-The song is said to be the response to rapper Common after he allegedly dissed Drake on a track titled "Sweet" which was the third single from his album The Dreamer/The Believer.
-On "Sweet", the lines "Y'all niggas man, y'all soft motherfuckers/Singing all around me man, la la la/ You ain't motherfucking Frank Sinatra/Uh, lil' bitch./Sweet ass motherfucker." are the reason why "Stay Schemin'" is directed at Common.
-Later, Common's album debuted at number 18 on the Billboard 200 and sold 69,000 copies in its first week, his lowest first week sales since his 2002 album Electric Circus.
-Common responded to "Stay Schemin'" with a remix that featured the original verses from Rick Ross and Drake as well as a new verse from Common.
-Common called out Drake by name on the track, calling him among other things "Canada Dry."
-Common ended the song with "Say My Name," a song originally sung by Destiny's Child that Drake has sung live previously as a way to coax Drake into using Common's name in his diss tracks.
-The album artwork released by Common refers to Drake as "That Hoe Ass Nigga."

 "Fanute"

 French Montana's lyric "from the hoopty coupe to that Ghost, dog" sounds more akin to "fanute the coupe to that Ghost, dog", leading to initial speculation about the possible meaning behind the mondegreen word "fanute".
 The word has become an internet meme, used ironically by various rappers and rap fans.

 Remixes

 Many rappers have recorded remixes or freestyles over the instrumental of the song, including Common, Joell Ortiz, Joe Budden, Meek Mill, Gunplay, Chamillionaire, LoLa Monroe, Lil Twist, Tyga and ASAP Rocky.

 Charts

 The song debuted in the top 60 of the Billboard Hot 100 at position 58.
 In its second week the song dropped to position 80 and fell off the chart the following week.